 Yep, you can even rack up late fees at the FREE public library.
 Automate whatever bills you can and make sure to track the rest and pay on time.

 Think that saving money is enough?
 Think again!
 A million dollars might sound good right now…but by the time you are ready to retire, that million could be worth way less — all because of inflation.

 Inflation is the big bad monster that is gobbling up your savings by an average of 2% – 4% every year.
 That’s why simply putting money in the bank isn’t enough.
-Even the best high-interest bank accounts, like Amercian Express High-Yield Savings accounts only return 1.85% annually.
+Even the best high-interest bank accounts, like American Express High-Yield Savings, accounts only return 1.85% annually.
 That isn’t even enough to offset inflation.

 So what can you do?
 Well, you can start by contributing your 401k, if you have one through your company, especially if your company matches your contribution.